Skip to main content

 • “It effortlessly slips in humorous character interactions in between intrigue and drama without ever missing a step.”

-• “While key plot points are translated faithfully, the English script will often add unfunny jokes not found in the original and tries to 'pep up' the conversations with varying levels of success.”
+• “While key plot points are translated faithfully, the English script often adds unfunny jokes not found in the original and tries to 'pep up' the conversations with varying levels of success.”

-• “Playing Trails in the Sky is returning to a game you have always played when turning on a JRPG: it makes the players discover a world where there are problems and stuff to solve, but rarely puts them in a spot where there isn’t a handful of warm, good feelings, where the people living in this world won’t smile and help the characters, give some nice trivia, or just crack a light, unfunny joke.”
+• “Playing Trails in the Sky is like returning to a game you have always played when turning on a JRPG: it makes players discover a world with problems to solve, but rarely puts them in a spot where there isn’t a handful of warm, good feelings, where the people living in this world won’t smile and help the characters, give some nice trivia, or just crack a light, unfunny joke.”

 • character development